prasadkjose/Notes/Obsidian Vault/Prasad Resume - SDE.md

   </tr>
 </table>
 ___

-Senior Software Engineer with 4+ years of experience designing, implementing, and optimizing secure software.
+Senior Software Engineer with 4+ years of experience designing, implementing, and optimizing secure software and web applications.
 I have experience working with globally distributed teams, across startups and Fortune 500 companies, delivering software solutions on schedule.

 ---
 ### **Work Experience**